Split in 2 Days

 Kaštilac

-After a stop for a drink in the gallery’s café overlooking the sea, we continue just down the road to the Kaštilac.
+After a stop for a drink in the gallery’s café overlooking the sea, we continue just down the road to an extension of the gallery; the Kaštilac.

 Kaštilac